 The default configuration of Nova Orchestra uses the Database persistence service and the HSQL Database.
 Nova Orchestra has also been tested with the Postgres database system.
-To change to postgres, you need to put the corresponding JDBC driver in the directory catalina_base/webapps/orchestra/WEB-INF/lib to modify the hibernate.properties file:uncomment the corresponding lines:
+To change to postgres, you need to put the corresponding JDBC driver in the directory catalina\base/webapps/orchestra/WEB-INF/lib and modify the hibernate.properties file: uncomment the corresponding lines: